 - Your new employer will send you an application form for the work permit

 - You complete the form, sent it back, wait 6-8 weeks and start packing your bags!

 12. How do I begin?

 - Seen enough?
-Applying for a job takes just 60 seconds: dive into our Jobs page
+Applying for an opening takes just 60 seconds so dive into our Jobs page

 - Want to learn more?
-Our Resources section has dozens of great articles on corporate culture, career benefits, financial services, tax-free saving…
+Our Resources section has 100+ articles on corporate culture, career benefits, financial services, tax-free saving…

 - Get jobs delivered to your inbox: sign up for Hot Jobs by Email and get our All You Need to Know guide